 - Insects.
 Bugs are a great choice to look for in the desert.
 Insects are high in both protein and fat.
 Beetles love to chow down on cactuses, so you may find some as a bonus when you are cactus foraging.
 Locusts and honeypot ants can also be found under rocks.
 Insects are not high in calories, so they are more of an opportunity than something you actively hunt for.
 Avoid any brightly colored bugs, since they could be poisonous- and also avoid insects if you are allergic to shellfish.

 - Eat what you brought.
 Preparation is always better than desperation.
 Don’t go near large deserts without an ample supply of food and water.
 Deserts are some of the most unlivable places on the planet, and it is in nobody’s survival interest to test the limits of their body for fun.
-Things can happen, so it is always best to over prepare when packing food rations.
+Things can happen, so it is always best to over-prepare when packing food rations.
+Here is a review of what we tested to be the best emergency food bars:

 Food to Grow in the Desert